Top 10 Things to do in Panama City, Panama

 Portobelo Forts

-Right next to the museum is the San Jeronimo Fort (Fuerte San Jerónimo).
+The San Jeronimo Fort (Fuerte San Jerónimo) is next to the museum.
 This was the largest fort built to protect the region.
 Check out the monstrous turkey vultures when you go!
-Santiago la Gloria Fort (Fuerte Santiago la Gloria) is on the road leaving town and is definitely worth a visit.
+Santiago la Gloria Fort (Fuerte Santiago la Gloria) is on the road leaving town and is worth a visit.

 You can see Fuerte San Lorenzo across the water and several ships that ran aground and were left to decay.

-The fortifications of Portobelo and nearby San Lorenzo are considered a UNESCO World Heritage Site.
-They are considered in the “in danger” list by UNESCO due to the major cost expenditure that will be needed to maintain them.
+The fortifications of Portobelo and nearby San Lorenzo are considered a UNESCO World Heritage Sites.
+They are considered on the “in danger” list by UNESCO due to the major cost expenditure needed to maintain them.

 The San Jeronimo Fort and the Santiago la Gloria Fort are both located in Portobelo.